15 Amazingly Cool Things to Do in West Virginia (Fave Spots)

 Ready to explore West Virginia?
 From breathtaking nature spots and outdoor adventures to charming towns and family-friendly attractions, this underrated state has it all.
 Discover the best places to visit in West Virginia and see why it’s a hidden gem in the U.S.!

-1. Explore the New River Gorge National Park
+1. Raft the rapids at New River Gorge National Park

 New River Gorge National Park is an outdoor lover’s paradise, home to one of the oldest rivers in North America.
 The park’s dramatic cliffs and fast-moving rapids make it a top spot for white-water rafting, with routes ranging from beginner-friendly to intense Class V rapids.